NUSTM/SemEval-2024_ECAC/CodaLab/evaluation/README.md

-## Subtask 2: Textual Emotion-Cause Pair Extraction in Conversations
+## Subtask 2: Multimodal Emotion-Cause Pair Extraction in Conversations

 Given a conversation, each emotion-cause pair in this subtask should contain three elements: index of emotion utterance $eu_i$, emotion category $ec_i$, index of cause utterance $cu_i$, i,e, $p_i=[eu_i,ec_i,cu_i]$.
 The main evaluation metric is the `w-avg.
 F1`.
 We also calculate the micro `F1` score.
 A predicted pair is regarded as correct if its three elements are all the same as one of the annotated pairs.